Why the COVID-19 Pandemic Is Prompting a National Existential Crisis

 Mass traumas can force change in other unpleasant ways, too.
 Both the 1918 flu pandemic and the 2008 recession led to noticeable decreases in the U.S. birth rate.
 National or global crises can also cause or compound mental health and substance abuse issues at the population level, as the COVID-19 pandemic has already done.

 Research shows that rates of depression and anxiety have skyrocketed during the pandemic, which is one reason Gollan says it’s wise to think carefully about making any serious choices right now.
 “We’re notoriously not very good at predicting the consequences of a future decision,” Gollan says, and we’re also prone to “optimism bias”—the tendency to believe our decisions will work out in the end and that the future will be largely positive.
 That’s not always the case, though.
-Decisions can and do backfire, especially when they’re made under duress
+Decisions can and do backfire, especially when they’re made under duress.

 That’s not to say all change is bad.
 For many people, the pandemic has kickstarted a genuinely valuable process of reevaluation—it’s been a disruption so jarring it forces introspection.
 The luxury of extra free time, for those who have it, can also make it easier to define and act upon values and priorities.